Hacker News

 I was thinking something along these lines.
 Based on the first Wiki article, Klein was involved in developing this pigment.
 If so, the work stands on the merits of that achievement alone.
 He was, for that moment, literally the only person in the world that could have created that painting.

-an hour ago by jessejmc
+4 years ago by jessejmc

 Don't know about Yves Klein specifically but remember seeing this video from Vox: